Eugleo/vista-dataset/README.md

 ## Quickstart

+If you're running this on CAIS, you don't need to download the models (unless you change the default cache directory).
+Otherwise first do the setup in section Models below.

-1. Clone the repo, create a virtual environment, install packages with
+1. Clone the repo, create a virtual environment, install dependencies with

     ```shell
     pip install --editable .
     ```

-2. Do one-time setup for the models you want to test (see section Models below)
+2. Upload your video files somewhere.
+Recommended directory is `/data/datasets/vlm_benchmark/videos/[your dataset name]`.
-3. Define tasks and video labels (see section Tasks below)
+3. Add task definitons and labeled task data somewhere (see section Tasks below).
+Recommended directory for this is `/data/datasets/vlm_benchmark/tasks/[your dataset name]`.
-4. Define an experiment config file.
+4. Define an experiment config file in `configs/`.
 You can use the one below as an inspiration
     ```yaml
-    # Directory where encoders (viclip, ...) and cache are stored
+    # Optional: Directory where encoders (viclip, ...) and cache are stored
-    cache_dir: /data/datasets/vlm_benchmark/cache
+    cache_dir: /data/datasets/vlm_benchmark/.cache
-    # Directory where experiment results will be saved
+    # Optional: Directory where experiment results will be saved
     output_dir: /data/datasets/vlm_benchmark/experiments
     # Directory task definitions (yaml) and task data (json) are stored
     task_dir: /data/datasets/vlm_benchmark/tasks/habitat
     # Directory where the videos are stored
-    # In task data, the video path is relative to this directory
+    # In labeled task data, the video path is taken relative to this directory
     video_dir: /data/datasets/vlm_benchmark/videos/habitat
     # The tasks to test
-    # The evaluation script will look for [task_name].yaml in task_dir
+    # The script will look for [task_name].yaml in task_dir
     tasks:
         - open_cabinet
     # The models to test
     models:
         # We support two kinds of models: encoder and gpt